-U.S. Military: American ISIS Fighter Reportedly ‘Surrenders’
+U.S. Military: American Fighting for ISIS Reportedly ‘Surrenders’

-A U.S. citizen fighting for ISIS was captured in Syria, a source told The Daily Beast.
+The U.S. citizen fighting for ISIS was captured in Syria, a well-placed source told The Beast.
 It’ll be a crucial test for the Trump administration on handling wartime detentions.

 Multiple spokespersons for the U.S. military have told The Daily Beast that they are aware of reports that an American fighting in Syria for the so-called Islamic State has been taken into custody.